1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Backup Drive
 ------------

-**Note:** Where the ``R:\`` drive is mentioned below, this was correct at the time of writing, however, this remains subject to change.
+**Note:** Where the ``Z:\`` drive is mentioned below, this was correct at the time of writing, however, this remains subject to change.

-The ``R:\`` drive has been setup as the main RMAN backup device.
+The ``Z:\`` drive has been setup as the main RMAN backup device.
 This is currently 3TB in size, but this will need to be monitored as normal running starts to take place.
 Especially as the retention period for the production database has been set to 7 years and a day!
 (2558).

 This drive is *not visible* in Windows File Explorer except to the various service users, it will not appear in Windows File Explorer unless you are logged in as the user.

-You can, however, map a network drive to ``R:\`` in your own user.
+You can, however, map a network drive to ``Z:\`` in your own user.
 The full path is ``\\BACKMAN01\RMANBACKUP``.
 This allows you to read and write to the drive, assuming Windows permissions allow of course.

-RMAN *cannot* backup to the (mapped) ``R:\`` drive for some reason.
-It can, backup to the full UNC path, so all format clauses in the RMAN backup scripts must use the full UNC path, rather than ``R:\`` as the following example demonstrates:
+RMAN *cannot* back up to the (mapped) ``Z:\`` drive for some reason.
+It can, however, backup to the full UNC path, so all format clauses in the RMAN backup scripts *must* use the full UNC path, rather than ``Z:\`` as the following example demonstrates:

 ..  code-block::

-    RMAN> backup format '\backman01\RMANBackup\backups\cfgrmn\test_%U%T' spfile;
+    RMAN> backup format '\\backman01\RMANBackup\backups\cfgrmn\test_%U%T' spfile;

     Starting backup at 2016/11/17 10:54:39
     ...